okteto/samples/README.md

 # Develop with Okteto

-This repository contains examples of how to develop applications directly in your Kubernetes cluster using [okteto](https://github.com/okteto/okteto), with different programming languages, frameworks and deployment tool.
+This repository contains examples of how to develop applications directly in your Kubernetes cluster using [okteto](https://github.com/okteto/okteto), with different programming languages, frameworks and deployment tools.

 ## Programming Languages